Thomas is a French and Canadian citizen.

 Senegal: Implementing an Authorized Economic Operator program, based on the current Senegalese Programme de Partenaires Privilégiés (PPP) – Nathan Associates, USAID-Funded

 Thomas assessed the current AEO program (the PPP) launched in 2011 by Senegalese Customs and made several recommendations to improve the program, following best practices in this area and the WTO Trade Facilitation agreement requirements.
 He developed a working plan, an implementation strategy, managerial and technical structures, established the AEO application process and regulatory framework.
-He ensured a close cooperation with all stakeholders, including the private sectors. [ongoing mission]
+He ensured a close cooperation with all stakeholders, including the private sectors, and training missions.

 Canada: Support CPCS’s North American Division as Transport Economist - CPCS

 Thomas developed CPCS’s business in Quebec and managed various economic and transport-related projects in Canada.
 He contributed to deliverables by conducting economic and financial analysis, building action plan, writing reports and by ensuring a follow-up with the clients.

 He conducted opportunity and feasibility studies, socio-economic impact analysis, business plans and strategic planning for various clients in Canada.
 The main projects were dedicated to the ports of Montreal and Quebec which were both looking for developing new trade maritime routes, container lines and infrastructure, taking advantage of US bottlenecks, new technological changes and the upcoming Canada-European Union Comprehensive Economic and Trade Agreement (CETA).
 He also worked for the government on a multimodal platform near Montreal.
 This new infrastructure aims to attract trade flows by providing value added services and improving efficiency – including transport, customs, manufacturing, distribution centre and business activities under the same roof.

 He participated to conferences on transport and Customs issues as a panellist, and made several presentations to the client.